hangnguyen81/countries-search/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can fork the project directory to your local computer , you can run: `npm start` to runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 In countries search app, I fetch data from 2 APIs:
-* [Rest Countries API](https://restcountries.eu/rest/v2/all) - no API key required
+* [Rest Countries API](https://restcountries.eu/rest/v2/all) - no API key required.
+My app built based on version 2 of this API, it is not available now. instead, ver3 is running.
+I have not had time to edit my code yes.
+Link to [ver3](https://restcountries.com/v3.1/all)
 * [WeatherStack](https://weatherstack.com) .
 This API needs key to fetch data.
 Therefore, you need to register as a member to get API key.
 To use their service, please read in their [document](https://weatherstack.com/documentation)

-Due to GitHub environment page, my app in GitHub page still run smoothly with data of countries but the data from weatherstack cannot loaded.
-However, with correct api_key of weatherstack, it is functional perfectly in localhost environment

 You can search as you type
 - If one country matches the query, the information of that country will show